-Finally, building your application on standards allows you the flexibility to migrate between various vender solutions.
-If you have applications using these standards on another, perhaps proprietary server, migrating to WildFly could breath some fresh air into those applications.
+Finally, building your application on standards allows you the flexibility to migrate between various vendor solutions.
+If you have applications using these standards on another, perhaps proprietary server, migrating to WildFly could breathe some fresh air into those applications.

 WildFly supports the latest standards for web development.
 Web Socket support allows your applications the ability to use optimized custom protocols and full-duplex communication with your backend infrastructure.
 This is particular useful in communicating with mobile devices.

 The connectivity and responsiveness needs of modern web applications are greater than ever.
 While WildFly will optimize traditional blocking I/O applications, it also provides asynchrous and non-blocking APIs that allow you to maximize the performance of critical resources in your application.

-Lastly, fault tolerance, clustering, session replication, and efficient web proxying are all backed into WildFly as base level features.
+Lastly, fault tolerance, clustering, session replication, and efficient web proxying are all baked into WildFly as base level features.

 No more jar hell!